This drive may function properly in Windows 7, but it has not been tested, so it is not supported.

 Seagate Portable Hard Drive Drivers

 The external drive sold by Seagate does not require additional drivers for most environments.
 This page details what is available for each operating system.

 No additional drivers are needed for these operating systems.
-The drivers for external drives (such as Seagate Pocket drives) are included as part of Windows Vista and are normally loaded automatically, but occasionally the drivers will need to be loaded manually.
+The drivers for external drives (such as Seagate Pocket drives) are included as part of Windows Vista and normally load automatically, but occasionally the drivers will need to be loaded manually.
 See Document ID: 201235 for more details.

 No additional drivers are required for these operating systems.
-The drivers that come with these operating systems should be loaded automatically when the drive is connected.
+The drivers that ship with these operating systems should automatically load when the drive is connected.

 Windows XP – If using Windows XP, service pack 1 added support for USB 2.0.
-If you are running Windows XP without a service pack, then drive might not perform to its fullest potential.
+If you are running Windows XP without a service pack, then you might not get the full performance of the drive.

-Windows 2000 – Windows 2000 service pack 4 made several enhancements, including adding support for USB 2.0 to Windows 2000.
-If you are running Windows 2000 without service pack 4 or higher, then the drive might not perform to its fullest potential.
+Windows 2000 – Windows 2000 service pack 4 made several enhancements including adding support for USB 2.0 to Windows 2000.
+If you are running Windows 2000 without service pack 4 or higher, you might not get the full performance of your drive.

 Windows Me – Certain OEM installations of Windows ME call for the file USBNTMAP.SYS while attempting to load drivers for the external drive.
 This file can be located on the Windows ME installation or recovery CD in the WIN9XBASE2.CAB folder.

 Windows 98 SE